Western Pennsylvania Coalition

 WPCAMR and the AML Campaign

-In all likelihood, the recent victory in Congress passing new legislation reauthorizing the federal AML Program would have occurred had it not been for the efforts of the AML Campaign, which is a coalition of Pennsylvania environmental organizations which formed around this very issue, working diligently for over 3 years.
+In all likelihood, the recent victory in Congress passing new legislation reauthorizing the federal AML Program would not have occurred had it not been for the efforts of the AML Campaign, which is a coalition of Pennsylvania environmental organizations which formed around this very issue, working diligently for over 3 years.

 The Western Pennsylvania Coalition for Abandoned Mine Reclamation (WPCAMR) is very proud to have served as an active member of the AML Campaign from start to finish.